-The furnace must be connected to a thermostat.
-You can use the one provided with the unit or one already installed in your home.
-The thermostat must be installed on an inside wall of the home and located where it will be less affected by drafts coming from an air outlet.
+The furnace must be wired to a thermostat.
+You can use the one provided with the unit or use one already installed in your home.
+The thermostat must be installed on an inside wall and located where it will be less affected by drafts coming from an air outlet.
 It must be installed at a minimum of 55 inches (140 cm) above the floor.